With people

 Realizing our customers' vision and mission "from the customer's perspective"

-To realize this grand vision, we are engaged in activities designed to create sustained development and refinement in our management resources and capabilities.
-In the past, these initiatives tended to rely on experience and intuition, but in the context of Komatsu's BM activities, we have replaced them with a variety of tools and methods designed to develop case studies and accumulate validated experience that can be disseminated to a new generation of employees.
+To realize the customer's goals, we are engaged in activities designed to develop and deliver our own management resources and capabilities.
+These initiatives have traditionally relied more on experience and intuition, but in Komatsu’s BM activities, we utilize a variety of tools and methods to visualize case studies, accumulate know-how, and pass it on to the next generation.

 Recent activities and future plans